aws-samples/securityhub-k8s-policy-integration/README.md

 1. Configure `parameters.json` with:
 * `Policy`: Name of the product that you want to enable. `gatekeeper` or `policyreport` (Default [Kubernetes Policy report](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) used by tools such as Kyverno).
+* `ClusterNames`: List of cluster names to configure the integration for.
+(Optional) When deploying access entries, this is the list of cluster names to configure access entries for.
 * `SubnetIds`: (Optional) A comma separated value of subnets.
 You will need to configure if you've configured your EKS cluster API endpoints as private only, remove if your AWS EKS clusters have public endpoint enabled.
 * `SecurityGroupId`: (Optional) A security group ID that allows connectivity to the EKS clusters.
 Only required if running only private API endpoints, otherwise you can remove it.
 This security group should be allowed ingress from the Amazon EKS control plane security group.
 * `AccessEntryEnabled`: AccessEntryEnabled — (Optional) If you’re using AWS EKS access entries, the solution will automatically deploy the access entries AmazonEKSClusterAdminPolicy for the integration to access your EKS clusters.
-* `ClusterNames`: (Optional) When deploying access entries, this is the list of cluster names to configure access entries for.
 2. Run `./deploy.sh`

 ## Disabling integration